theta360developers/plugin-guide/docs/fisheye.md

 ![GitHub Repo](example/img/fisheye/github-repo.png)

+Repository Organization

+    /apk/app-debug.apk - binary to install in the RICOH THETA V /tools/stitcher/MiSphereConverter_for_THETAV.apk - mobile stitching application for your Android phone /app/src/main/java/com/theta360/pluginapplication/MainActivity.java - main plug-in source code

-> TIP: If you want to use the plug-in first and do not want to modify the source, an
+> TIP: If you want to use the plug-in first and do not want to download the source, an
 > updated apk was released on August 6, 2018.
 You can [download the apk](https://drive.google.com/file/d/1DCHBuMGQUsn5ZTolp6YObuiCIsmiZJAX/view?usp=sharing)
 > only.
 This version is not the same as the apk in the GitHub
 > repository.